 Most likely during your school visit you will be taken on a campus tour led by a student tour guide.
 Usually, the tour is conducted on a one tour guide to one family ratio.
 Sometimes, one tour guide might lead two families at once.
 This is your chance to ask questions about student life, relationships, perspectives and activities.
 How do students feel and think about their school?
 What’s living in a dorm like?
 How are the academics, extracurriculars and athletics?
 How are classes?
 What’s a regular day like?
 What do students love about their school?
 What would they like to see improved?
 How’s the food?
 What happens during the weekend?
 Student tour guides can be great references.
 Tour guides are students who know and love their schools.
 That’s why they’re working with prospective families.
 Ask your questions.

-For more admissions information be sure to download the eBook, Mastering the Admissions Process.
+For more admissions information be sure to enter your email address above and download the eBook, Mastering the Admissions Process.
+Mastering the Admissions Process.